 Invasive ductal carcinoma of the breast

-Invasive ductal carcinoma (also known as invasive breast carcinoma) is the most common type of breast cancer.
-It starts in the cells lining the ducts of the breast and invades surrounding breast tissue.
-“Invasive” means that the cancer has spread beyond the ducts into nearby tissues, and “ductal” refers to the ducts where the cancer begins.
+Invasive ductal carcinoma is the most common type of breast cancer.
+It originates from epithelial cells lining the ducts of the breast and spreads into the surrounding breast tissue.
 If not treated, invasive ductal carcinoma can spread to other body parts, such as the lymph nodes, bones, and lungs.
+Another name for this type of cancer is invasive breast carcinoma.

 What are the symptoms of invasive ductal carcinoma?